Self-Build Luxury Holiday Home: What You Need to Know

 Do you require an architect?

-Working with a good architect will help to streamline the entire process from conception to completion
+Working with a good architect will help to streamline the process and avoid costly mistakes

 Obtaining a self-build mortgage

 Typically, the better your finances are and the things you can put down as loan contingents, the more likely you are to secure favourable loan terms.
-For example, if you can put down the Architectural plans and project proposal, this will carry a weight.
-Moreover, if you have another property, it might be worth looking to have this re-financed.
+For example, if you can put down the Architectural plans and project proposal, this will carry weight with the lender.
+Moreover, if you have another property, it might be worth looking into having this refinanced.
 Ultimately, lenders base their rates and loan amounts on risk; how much of a risk are you to them?
 The lower the risk, e.g. are you putting a good chunk of capital in yourself, are your current debt/outgoings low, are you at the peak of your borrowing capacity already, and ultimately, can you afford any repayments?
-The better your financial position, the better the lending leverage you will have for getting a great deal on your self build mortgage.
+The better your financial position, the better the lending leverage you will have for getting a great deal on your self-build mortgage.

 There are also many things outside of your control, such as interest rates, which will have a big impact on your agreed-upon loan.